deveshshah1/Pytorch_Base_Format/README.md

 - Variational AutoEncoder (VAE)
 - Generative Adversarial Network (GAN)

+## Repository Breakdown
+The following files are included in this project:
+1. main.py: This serves as the main controller for the network training.
+It includes loading the dataset, setting the hyper-parameters, and organizing the training loop over the network
+2. networks.py: This file includes the detailed architecture of each network we hope to train
+3. helperFxns.py: This file includes several classes that help us organize our program.
+The NetworkFactory and OptimizerFactory provide access to various network architectures and optimizers.
+The RunBuilder and RunManager allow us to track the progress of our training in both a dataframe and tensorboard.
+It organizes the steps that happen before/after each epoch/run to compare hyper-paramter tuning results.

 ## TODO
 This repo is still in development.
 We hope to include the following functions moving forward:
 - Multiprocessing with >1 GPU